davelongdev/davelongdev/README.md

 ## Current Work Status

-I'm currently running a business teaching piano lessons online and in person and offereing freelance services in web development and website building.
+I'm currently working as an instructor and teaching assistant at Openhub Project where I'm assisting with a tech foundations class, offereing freelance services in web development and website building, and running an independant piano teaching studio.

 ## Open to Work

-I'm open to work, including part-time, full-time, remote, hybrid, and in-person postions.
+I'm open to discussing frelance and emplloyment opportunities, including part-time, full-time, remote, hybrid, and in-person postions.

 ## Education & Background